Specification

 You are a watchman for this host...

-Recognised per-task keys: runtime, options, timeout.
-If the block is absent, the task inherits the claw-level defaults. options is a map that shallow-merges over the claw-level options (see the options field definition above); the values are opaque and an unrecognized value surfaces at run time, not at parse time. timeout is a duration string of one or more <count><unit> segments, units s, m, h, non-negative integer counts, no fractional values (e.g. 45s, 30m, 1h, 1h30m); absent or 0 inherits the claw default, which itself inherits the runtime's built-in default.
+Recognised per-task keys: runtime, options, skills, timeout.
+If the block is absent, the task inherits the claw-level defaults. options is a map that shallow-merges over the claw-level options (see the options field definition above); the values are opaque and an unrecognized value surfaces at run time, not at parse time. skills is an array that replaces the claw-level skills for that task rather than merging into it (see the skills field definition above); a task with no skills block inherits the claw-level set, and skills: [] clears it.
+This replace behavior is deliberately different from the options shallow-merge. timeout is a duration string of one or more <count><unit> segments, units s, m, h, non-negative integer counts, no fractional values (e.g. 45s, 30m, 1h, 1h30m); absent or 0 inherits the claw default, which itself inherits the runtime's built-in default.

 A leading ```yaml block is read as overrides only when it is the immediate first content under the heading (after an optional blank line) and it contains at least one recognised override key.
 When it is the overrides block, any unrecognized top-level key inside it is a validation error, so a misspelled key is reported rather than silently swallowed.
 A leading YAML block that contains none of the reserved keys is treated as ordinary prompt body, so a prompt that merely opens with a YAML example is not consumed as overrides.
 The residual cost of this leniency is that a block carrying only a typo and no valid key (for example only timeut: 5m) reads as prompt body.
 A fenced YAML block is used here, rather than a second ----fenced frontmatter, to avoid colliding with markdown's horizontal-rule syntax.